sg2012/sg2012.github.io/_posts/2022-12-11-volt-demon.md

 Henrick’s father came back to the kitchen with an axe and began smashing in the sides of the wall furthest from the center.
 He placed his hands in the divets he’d created and began removing the sides of the drywall with cortisol-induced brute strength and anticipation.
 Closer and closer, more and more wall fell.
 The hairs on his neck were standing on their ends, a knot was forming in his stomach, his hands bled with splinters, cut and mangled.
 Before the entire wall was removed, Henrick’s father knew that he’d never find his son.
 He knew that his son had left this world and would never return.
 In fact, he knew that his son had never truly been alive, even during his first days on Earth.
 He was born dead.

-Indeed, perhaps he knew that when he first stepped in Henrick’s house after picking that lock and smelling the air.

-There was no more wall left: all internals were laid bare.
+Eventually, there was no more wall left: all internals were laid bare.

 His father, step by step, backed up to observe the results.
 He raised his head at what lay before him.